andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 toys that feels like it should be stacked on a powdery mountain of Colombian marching orders.
 The next day Mark reports that (whoever is in charge) suggested Nerf guns instead of our current lifelike facsimiles.
-But Nerf guns, would cheapen the (message).
-It would make it seem like we were making light of the situation.
+But Nerf guns would make it seem like we were making light of the situation.
-Because whatever you think of the situation the facts are that there are an estimated 400 million guns in the United States, 70 million more than we have people.
-Of those 400 million, 20 million are assault style weapons, around the population of Australia.

-Whatever your position on guns you can't deny that when it comes to firearms America is the exception.
+Because whatever you think of the situation the facts are that there are an estimated 400 million guns in the United States.
+20 million of which are assault style weapons, or one for every inhabitant of Australia.
+When it comes to firearms America is the exception.
 Whether that's exceptionally admirable or exceptionally abominable depends on your definition of a well trained militia.

 The most frustrating part of this whole ordeal is the late notice.
-We're less than a week away from the performance and they're springing this on us now?
+Why are they're springing this on us now?
 They can't say they didn't know, this has been in the works for nearly a year.
 And Mark has previously staged *this exact same piece in this exact same venue*.
-To be fair the world is a different place than it was 10 years ago.

 Eventually, after what must have been a thousand phone calls, Mark has secured a compromise.
-We will use our current allotment of toys but will paint them orange.
-As an enthusiast of Oklahoma Crimson & Cornell Big Red, orange is not my favorite color.
+We will use our current armory of props but will paint them orange.
+As an enthusiast of Oklahoma Crimson & Cornell Big Red, I must say orange is not my favorite color.

 But when we see the finished product I'm actually surprised with the result.
-The shade of orange actually makes the toys look more menacing than cartoonish.
+The shade of orange actually makes the guns look more menacing than cartoonish.
+It's a reasonable compromise that I feel doesn't cheapen Mark's vision.
+It's not perfect but all things considered it's better than many of the worse alternatives.

 <h4 class="article-subheader">Slap Your Grandma</h4>